Analysis | Maria Bartiromo is the new Sean Hannity

 Perhaps a more damning aspect of the story is that it’s not surprising.
 For years, Bartiromo had abdicated the pretense of journalism where Trump was involved.
 In 2019, she helmed an interview (“interview”) with the then-president that was so obsequious it was remarkable even by Fox News’s standards.
 It was mostly smiling and nodding as Trump offered his standard patter; she explicitly agreed with him more than a dozen times.

-In October 2020, she gave Trump an hour of airtime to say whatever he wanted to say, most of which was focused on his efforts to set the table for claiming that the election was stolen.
+In October 2020, she gave Trump an hour of air time to say whatever he wanted to say, most of which was focused on his efforts to set the table for claiming that the election was stolen.
 After the election, Bartiromo not only elevated skepticism about the election results, she gave a platform to Trump attorney Sidney Powell, whose claims of stolen votes were so deranged that even Trump eventually distanced himself from her.
 It was at about this point that Bartiromo reportedly called Barr.

 What’s interesting about this evolution is how it occurred as Hannity receded to the background.
 In 2018, New York magazine reported that Hannity and Trump were in constant communication, a relationship reflected in the Fox News host’s programming.
 He was quick to elevate skepticism about the Russia probe and eager, as always, to defend whatever it was that the Republican president was doing.
 But as Ellison and The Post’s Jeremy Barr wrote earlier this year, he recently has found himself in a “funk,” often overshadowed by his colleague Tucker Carlson’s more extreme programming.
 Hannity was a Trump advocate; Carlson defends the philosophies that powered Trump’s ascent.
 Post-Trump presidency, the latter offers a lot more grist.